Home Buying 101

 What is the prequalification process?

-The pre-qualification process helps to determine your possible loan amount and starts with you providing your income, debt, and assets to your lender.
-Your lender, like Numerica, then comes back with the approximate amount you could qualify for.
-Keep in mind this is not in-depth look at your finances and doesn’t consider your credit score.
+The prequalification process helps to determine your possible loan amount and starts with you providing your income, debt, and assets to your lender.
+The lender then provides an approximate amount you could qualify for.
+Keep in mind this is not an in-depth look at your finances and doesn’t consider your credit score.

 Start your house hunt

-Armed with your budget, pre-qualification, and deal makers/breakers - you’re finally ready to begin your house hunting!
+Armed with your budget and prequalification, you’re finally ready to begin your house hunting!
 This tends to be the most exciting part of the process.
-So, hit the street, internet, and open houses to see your options.
+So hit the street, internet, and open houses to see your options.

-As a first time homebuyer, a realtor can be a tremendous resource.
-A real estate agent helps to find a house within your criteria, walk you through the purchase process, and negotiate on your behalf.
+As a first-time homebuyer, a real estate agent can be a tremendous resource.
+This professional helps to find a house within your criteria, walk you through the purchase process, and negotiate on your behalf.

-This is the perfect time to turn to family, friends and colleagues.
-Get referrals to realtors they have used and ask them about the process.
+This is the perfect time to turn to family, friends, and colleagues.
+Get referrals to real estate agents they have used, and ask them about the process.

 When is the best time to buy a house?

-The best time for a first-time homebuyer to purchase a house is when they’re financially ready.
+The best time to purchase a house is when you’re financially ready.
 In general, most homebuyers purchase houses in the spring and summer.
 While there might be less competition in late summer or fall, there is also typically less inventory.
-No one likes to move in the winter.

 Making an offer